How to write a news article

 Avoid all details that impede readers’ progression through the text; too many specifics make the text hard to read.
 If you want to include more details, use a fact box at the end of the article.

 Remember that news pieces cover what Aalto University, our personnel or students have done.
-That being said, news articles are publicly available and, with the exception of in quotes, should not use ‘we’ or only first names.
+That said, news articles are publicly available and, with the exception of in quotes, should not use ‘we’ or only first names.

 Refer to specific schools, departments or research groups in the contact information or a fact box at the end instead of within the main text.